circonus/product-docs/irondb/getting-started/configuration.md

 #### raw_database sync_after_full_rollup_finishes

-Enables doing a manual LMDB sync to disk after a raw shard finishes rolling up.
+Enables an LMDB sync to disk after each raw shard finishes rolling up.
 Each shard that the raw shard rolls up into will be synced.

 Default: "false"